nheise/mithril-util-attributes/README.md

 #### builder ma.set( String key, Any value )

-Set anything attribute you like.
+Set any attribute you like.